Graph Structure and Feature Extrapolation for Out-of-Distribution Generalization: Linear Extrapolation in Graph Space

 \subsection{Linear Extrapolation for OOD Generalization}

 In this subsection, we justify that linear extrapolation can generate OOD samples respecting specific shifts while maintaining causal validity, i.e., preserving underlying causal mechanisms.
-First, we establish an assumption that combining causal structures causes a sample with mixed label for structural linear extrapolation. \begin{assumption}[Causal Additivity] Let $({G}_1,y_1)$, $({G}_2,y_2)$ and $({G}_3,y_3)$ be graph-label pairs.
-If ${G}_3={G}_1\textsubscript{inv}+{G}_2\textsubscript{inv}+{G}\textsubscript{env}$, then $y_3=ay_1+(1-a)y_2$, where ${G}\textsubscript{env}$ is any combination of environmental subgraphs, and $a\in (0,1)$. \end{assumption} This causal assumption holds valid in a wide range of graph classification tasks, and we further discuss its scope of application in Appendix~\ref{app:broader-impacts}.
-Next, we provide two definitions to establish the conditions under which structural linear extrapolation can cover certain environment values, \ie, specific graph size or base. \begin{definition} [Size Extrapolation Achievability] Given a $N$-sample set of graphs $D\{{G}\}$, we say that a graph size $|\bm{X}|$ is achievable by size extrapolation if there exists an N-dimension structural linear extrapolation $G_{sle}^N$ on $D\{{G}\}$, s.t. $G_{sle}^N=(\bm{A},\bm{X},\bm{E})$. \end{definition} \begin{definition} [Base Extrapolation Achievability] Given a $N$-sample set of graphs $D\{{G}\}$, we say that a graph base $\mathcal{B}$ is achievable by base extrapolation if there exists an N-dimension structural linear extrapolation $G_{sle}^N$ on $D\{{G}\}$, s.t. $(G_{sle}^N)\textsubscript{env}=\mathcal{B}$. \end{definition} The following theorems assert that structural linear extrapolation can create OOD samples covering at least two environments in opposite directions of the distribution, respecting size and base shifts each, and ensure the causal validity of these samples. \begin{theorem} Given an $N$-sample training dataset $D\{{G}_{tr}\}$, its N-dimension structural linear extrapolation can generate sets $D\{{G}_1\}$ and $D\{{G}_2\}$ s.t. $({{G}_1})\textsubscript{env}<({{G}_{tr}})\textsubscript{env} <({{G}_2})\textsubscript{env}$ for $\forall {G}_{tr},{G}_1,{G}_2$, where $<$ denotes ``less in size'' for size extrapolation and ``lower base complexity'' for base extrapolation. \end{theorem} \begin{theorem} Given an $N$-sample training dataset $D\{{G}_{tr}\}$ and its true labeling function for the target classification task $f({G})$, if $D\{G_{sle}^N\}$ is a graph set sampled from the N-dimension structural linear extrapolation of $D\{{G}_{tr}\}$ and Assumption~\ref{as:Additivity} holds, then for $\forall (G_{sle}^N,y)\in D\{G_{sle}^N\}$, $y=f(G_{sle}^N)$. \end{theorem} Proofs and further analysis are provided in Appendix~\ref{app:proofs}.
+First, we establish an assumption for structural linear extrapolation that combining causal structures causes a sample with mixed label. \begin{assumption}[Causal Additivity] Let $({G}_1,y_1)$, $({G}_2,y_2)$ and $({G}_3,y_3)$ be graph-label pairs.
+If ${G}_3={G}_1\textsubscript{inv}+{G}_2\textsubscript{inv}+{G}\textsubscript{env}$, then $y_3=ay_1+(1-a)y_2$, where ${G}\textsubscript{env}$ is any combination of environmental subgraphs, and $a\in (0,1)$. \end{assumption} This causal assumption holds valid in a wide range of graph classification tasks, and we discuss its scope of application in Appendix~\ref{app:Further-Discussions}.
+Next, we provide two definitions to establish the conditions under which structural linear extrapolation can cover certain global and local environment values. \begin{definition} [Global SLE Achievability] Given a $N$-sample set of graphs $D\{{G}\}$, we say that a graph global property $gp(\bm{A},\bm{X},\bm{E})$ is achievable by global SLE if there exists an N-dimension structural linear extrapolation $G_{sle}^N$ on $D\{{G}\}$, s.t. $G_{sle}^N=(\bm{A},\bm{X},\bm{E})$. \end{definition} \begin{definition} [Local SLE Achievability] Given a $N$-sample set of graphs $D\{{G}\}$, we say that a substructure $\mathcal{B}$ is achievable by local SLE if there exists an N-dimension structural linear extrapolation $G_{sle}^N$ on $D\{{G}\}$, s.t. $(G_{sle}^N)\textsubscript{env}=\mathcal{B}$. \end{definition} The following theorems assert that structural linear extrapolation can create OOD samples covering at least two environments in opposite directions of the distribution, respecting global/local shifts in size and base each, and ensure the causal validity of these samples. \begin{theorem} Given an $N$-sample training dataset $D\{{G}_{tr}\}$, its N-dimension structural linear extrapolation can generate sets $D\{{G}_1\}$ and $D\{{G}_2\}$ such that where $<$ denotes ``smaller in size'' and ``lower base complexity'' for size and base extrapolation. \end{theorem} \begin{theorem} Given an $N$-sample training dataset $D\{{G}_{tr}\}$ and its true labeling function for the target classification task $f({G})$, if $D\{G_{sle}^N\}$ is a graph set sampled from N-dimension structural linear extrapolation of $D\{{G}_{tr}\}$ and Assumption~\ref{as:Additivity} holds, then \end{theorem} Proofs and further analysis are in Appendix~\ref{app:proofs}.
 These theorems show that structural linear extrapolation has the capability to generate OOD samples that are both plausible and diverse.
-The justification of feature linear extrapolation is relatively straightforward and provided in Section~\ref{sec44}.
-Thus, we provide theoretical bases for the applicability of linear extrapolation in graph OOD tasks.
+The justification of feature linear extrapolation is relatively straightforward and provided in Section~\ref{sec:featx}.
+Thus far, we have provided theoretical bases for the applicability of linear extrapolation on graph OOD tasks.